NVLink

-NVLink is a wire-based serial multi-lane near-range communications link developed by Nvidia.
+NVLink is a wire-based serial, multi-lane, near-range, communications link developed by Nvidia.
 Unlike PCI Express, a device can consist of multiple NVLinks, and devices can use mesh networking to communicate instead of a central hub/switch.
 The protocol was first announced in March 2014 and uses a proprietary high-speed signaling interconnect (NVHS).

-For small numbers of GPUs, the NVLink lanes on a single device is sufficient for an all-to-all mesh connectivity.
+For small numbers of GPUs, the NVLink lanes on a single device are sufficient for an all-to-all mesh connectivity.
 To accommodate higher GPU counts, NVLink since 2018 use a packet-switched architecture, where a central switch can serve up to 32 two-lane ports.
-The NVSwitch for NVLink 4.0 can produce some simple computation of its own (e.g. sum, broadcast) to reduce the need for communication thanks to the "SHARP" accelerator.
+The NVSwitch for NVLink 4.0 can produce some simple computation of its own (e.g., sum, broadcast) to reduce the need for communication thanks to the "SHARP" accelerator.

 Principle

-NVLink is developed by Nvidia for data and control code transfers in processor systems between CPUs and GPUs and solely between GPUs.
-NVLink specifies a point-to-point connection with data rates of 20, 25 and 50 Gbit/s (v1.0/v2.0/v3.0+ resp.) per differential pair.
-For NVLink 1.0 and 2.0 eight differential pairs form a "sub-link" and two "sub-links", one for each direction, form a "link".
-Starting from NVlink 3.0 only four differential pairs form a "sub-link".
-For NVLink 2.0 and higher the total data rate for a sub-link is 25 GB/s and the total data rate for a link is 50 GB/s.
+NVLink is developed by Nvidia for data and control code transfers in processor systems between CPUs and GPUs and between GPUs and GPUs.
+NVLink specifies a point-to-point connection with data rates of 20, 25, and 50 Gbit/s (v1.0/v2.0/v3.0+ resp.) per differential pair.
+For NVLink 1.0 and 2.0, eight differential pairs form a "sub-link", and two "sub-links", one for each direction, form a "link".
+Starting from NVlink 3.0, only four differential pairs form a "sub-link".
+For NVLink 2.0 and higher, the total data rate for a sub-link is 25 GB/s, and the total data rate for a link is 50 GB/s.
 Each V100 GPU supports up to six links.
 Thus, each GPU is capable of supporting up to 300 GB/s in total bi-directional bandwidth.
 NVLink products introduced to date focus on the high-performance application space.
-Announced May 14, 2020, NVLink 3.0 increases the data rate per differential pair from 25 Gbit/s to 50 Gbit/s while halving the number of pairs per NVLink from 8 to 4.
-With 12 links for an Ampere-based A100 GPU this brings the total bandwidth to 600 GB/s.
-Hopper has 18 NVLink 4.0 links enabling a total of 900 GB/s bandwidth.
-Thus NVLink 2.0, 3.0 and 4.0 all have a 50 GB/s per bidirectional link, and have 6, 12 and 18 links correspondingly.
+Announced May 14, 2020, NVLink 3.0 increases the data rate per differential pair from 25 Gbit/s to 50 Gbit/s while decreasing the number of pairs per NVLink from 8 to 4.
+With 12 links for an Ampere-based A100 GPU, this brings the total bandwidth to 600 GB/s.
+The Hopper GPU microarchitecture, announced in March 2022, has 18 NVLink 4.0 links, enabling a total bandwidth of 900 GB/s.
+Thus, NVLink 2.0, 3.0, and 4.0 all have a 50 GB/s per bidirectional link data rate, and have 6, 12, and 18 links, correspondingly.

+NVLink 6, used in Nvidia's Vera Rubin NVL72 platform, provides 3.6 TB/s of bidirectional bandwidth per GPU.
+An NVL72 rack uses nine NVLink 6 switches to provide 260 TB/s of total scale-up bandwidth.

 Performance

-The following table shows a basic metrics comparison based upon standard specifications:
+The following table shows a basic metrics comparison based on standard specifications: